On the maximum principle for optimal control problems of stochastic Volterra integral equations with delay: Introduction

 Furthermore, in this paper, as an example of our general theory, we investigate an infinite horizon linear-quadratic (LQ, for short) regulator problem for a fractional SDDE with constant coefficients.
+This problem can be seen as a generalization of the (finite horizon) deterministic LQ delay fractional optimal control problem studied by Jajarmi and Baleanu~\cite{JaBa18} to the stochastic case.
 Based on the maximum principle, we show that there exists a unique optimal control for this problem.
 Moreover, we obtain an explicit state-feedback representation formula for the optimal control process, which is given by the following form:

 Here, the Gaussian process is a stochastic convolution of a deterministic function with respect to the Brownian motion, and the function is expressed by using a Fredholm resolvent of a kernel which is determined by the model parameters only.
 For more detailed assertions, see \cref{LQ: theo_characterization}.
 In this paper, we call the above expression a \emph{Gaussian state-feedback representation formula} for the optimal control.
 This kind of representation formula appears for the first time in the literature.
 For relevant studies on feedback representations of optimal controls, we refer to \cite{BoCoMa12,CoMa11,Ma19,AbMiPh19}.
 Bonaccorsi, Confortola, and Mastrogiacomo~\cite{BoCoMa12} and Confortola and Mastrogiacomo~\cite{CoMa11} studied finite horizon stochastic control problems for SVIEs with completely monotone kernels.
 They reformulated the state equations into infinite-dimensional correspondences and obtained the optimal feedback law by means of Hamilton--Jacobi--Bellman equations, together with the semigroup methods.
 These methods were extended to the infinite horizon setting by Mastrogiacomo~\cite{Ma19}.
 Also, Abi Jaber, Miller, and Pham~\cite{AbMiPh19} studied finite horizon LQ control problems for SVIEs with completely monotone kernels, and obtained a feedback formula for the optimal control by means of infinite-dimensional integral operator Riccati equations (see also \cite{AbMiPh21}).
 Compared to the aforementioned papers, we do not use infinite-dimensional calculus.
 In place, based on the maximum principle, we derive \emph{linear Fredholm integral equations} which characterize the optimal control law.
 By using the corresponding Fredholm resolvents, we can solve these equations and obtain the Gaussian state-feedback representation formula for the optimal control.
 Therefore, our method deriving the feedback formula is completely different from the aforementioned papers.
 We emphasize that, although our result relies on the special structure of the LQ regulator problem, the Gaussian state-feedback representation formula holds for the fractional dynamics with delay, which was not discussed in the literature.